antdke/antdke.co/content/posts/2020-12-26--TheFishStoryFromPixarSoul.md

 This is not to say that “living my life is the _only_ destination” or that I shouldn’t have goals.

-It’s to say that the point in life in which you reach your goal is just that _a point_.
+It’s to say that the point in life where you reach your goal is just that: _a point_.

 The point when (I’ll realize) I’ve reached generational wealth will be just a month, day, year, and second of my life.
 It’s not a 2nd life.